awsdocs/amazon-rds-user-guide/doc_source/rds-cloudwatch-events.sample.md

 + The source name and source type of the event
 + A message associated with the event\.

+The following examples illustrate different types of Amazon RDS events\.

 **Topics**
 + [Example of a DB instance event](#rds-cloudwatch-events.db-instances)
 + [Example of a DB parameter group event](#rds-cloudwatch-events.db-parameter-groups)